Platform-OS/platformos-check/docs/checks/missing_template.md

 ### `ignore_missing`

-Specify a list of patterns of missing template files to ignore.
+Specify a list of patterns for missing template files to ignore.

-While the `ignore` option will ignore all occurrences of `MissingTemplate` according to the file in which they appear, `ignore_missing` allows ignoring all occurrences of `MissingTemplate` based on the target template, the template being rendered.
+- The `ignore` option ignores all occurrences of `MissingTemplate` according to the file in which they appear.
+- The `ignore_missing` option ignores all occurrences of `MissingTemplate` based on the target template, the template being rendered.

 For example: